 Day 5: We will reach by the banks of the Loire the village of Chaumont sur Loire.
 Charming town, listed on the World Heritage List of the U.N.E.S.C.O, Chaumont is also known for its feudal castle overlooking the valley and the village.
 Picnic near the castle.
 Dating from the late fifteenth century, it illustrates both the defensive architecture of the Gothic era and the architecture of Renaissance amenity.
 Do not miss the stables of the nineteenth century, considered the most luxurious in Europe for the time.
 After visiting the castle, we cross the Bois de Sudais to reach our evening accommodation in the countryside.
 Dinner and overnight in a bed and breakfast.

-Day 6: Departure at 10h on horseback.
-We go along the Loire by the bank, then we go back on the hillside and discover some areas of vineyards and cereal crops.
+Day 6: Departure at 10am on horseback.
+To reach Amboise, we will ride on the hills and discover some vineyard areas and cereal crops.
 Arrive in Amboise for the picnic and visit the castle.
 The fifteenth century is the prosperous period of Amboise that the Kings Louis XI, Charles VIII, and François I ° enlarge and embellish.
-In the afternoon, we cross the Amboise foest.
+In the afternoon, you cross the Amboise forest to reach Saint Martin le Beau where the family Guestault, who manages the hotel and the restaurant, welcomes you to taste their wines of Touraine and Montlouis.
 Dinner and overnight at the hotel.

 Day 7: After breakfast, we ride to the magnificent Chenonceau castle.
 It is built on the Cher, whose waters reflect the unique beauty of its Renaissance architecture.
 Named "Château des Dames" for the history of France, built in 1513 by Katherine Briçonnet, embellished successively by Diane de Poitiers and Catherine de Médicis, Chenonceau was saved from the rigors of the Revolution by Madame Dupin.
 It is the flagship of the Loire Valley.
 We will have lunch on the site and a visit of the castle.
 In the early afternoon, we will leave the banks of the Cher to join the evening accommodation.
 Dinner and overnight in bed and breakfast.